Rafael-Anguiano/Spotify_API/README.md

 > 3. Log In using your Spotify Account.
 (You can also use other methods to Log In or Sign In)

 ## About Spotify's API
-The spotify APIs and SDKs for JavaScript, iOS and Android, were created by Spotify to help you to develop unique experiences for music fans all around the world with just a few lines of code.
+The spotify APIs and SDKs for JavaScript, iOS and Android, were created by Spotify to help you develop unique experiences for music fans all around the world with just a few lines of code.

 Using this features you have access to...
  - Audio Features & Analysis: Explore audio features and in-depth audio analysis of tracks.